Leaderboard

 10 points

-Kirk in Gunpowder.
+3. Kirk in Gunpowder.
 I wore these for these probably 3-4 months straight about 2 years ago, they got dirty and I tried to spot clean some areas which just really took off the dye in a noticeable way.
 After that I said screw it and just wore and washed like any other clothes and they were my main jeans for a few months when I was learning ceramics.
 Rolled with the marbling and everything.
 They’re beater jeans now but I actually like them more than ever at the moment.
-These were really slow to shrink - to the point that I was not actually believing they were unsanforized (still not sure) - but they did end up shrinking about 2” in the inseam and definitely a bit all over after all.4 points
+These were really slow to shrink - to the point that I was not actually believing they were unsanforized (still not sure) - but they did end up shrinking about 2” in the inseam and definitely a bit all over after all.

 3 points